 WASHINGTON — The widening Secret Service prostitution scandal has touched off a delicate dance in Washington.

-People are loath to criticize an agency whose employees are trained to take a bullet for the people they protect.
 Members of Congress pressing for the juicy stories risk reviving — or having revealed — some of their own.

 Yet all parties claim to want the truth about the extent of sworn officers working for one of the nation's premier law enforcement agencies hiring Colombian sex workers ahead of President Barack Obama's visit there and whether national security may have been compromised.